oauth-xx/open_id_authentication/README.md

 OpenID authentication uses the session, so be sure that you haven't turned that off.

-Alternatively, you can use the file-based store, which just relies on on tmp/openids being present in RAILS_ROOT.
+Alternatively, you can use the file-based store, which just relies on `tmp/openids` being present in RAILS_ROOT.
 But be aware that this store only works if you have a single application server.
 And it's not safe to use across NFS.
 It's recommended that you use the database store if at all possible.
 To use the file-based store, you'll also have to add this line to your config/environment.rb:

     OpenIdAuthentication.store = :file

 This particular plugin also relies on the fact that the authentication action allows for both POST and GET operations.
-If you're using RESTful authentication, you'll need to explicitly allow for this in your routes.rb.
+If you're using REST-ful authentication, you'll need to explicitly allow for this in your routes.rb.

 The plugin also expects to find a root_url method that points to the home page of your site.
 You can accomplish this by using a root route in config/routes.rb:

     root :to => "articles#index"

-This plugin relies on Rails Edge revision 6317 or newer.
+This plugin works with any version of Rails you can run on Ruby 2.7 or newer.

 ## Example